Can Menstrual Cup Cause a Yeast Infection?

 What’s the best way to treat a yeast infection?

 If you’re currently trying to get rid of a vaginal yeast infections, you can choose different types of treatments.
 The most common, over the counter treatment is Monistat.
 Monistat comes with 7 applicators prefilled with Miconazole cream.
 It’s a very effective medication and it will quickly relieve your symptoms.

 If you prefer a more natural treatment, or if you see that over the counter medications don’t work, try boric acid suppositories.
-Studies show that boric acid is an excellent choice for women suffering from persistent, recurring yeast infections.
+Studies show that boric acid suppositories are an excellent choice for women suffering from persistent, recurring yeast infections.
 After you finish your treatment, you can still use one suppository a week for up to 6 months, as maintenance treatment.